muratk3n/thirdwave/en/README.md

 ---

-Sunight Refineries...
+Sunlight Refineries...
 CSP..
 They focus sunlight into one spot through mirrors, generate heat.

 What is the efficiency of the system I wonder